nhannguyen95/learning-notes/networking/tcpip/12-data-link-layer.md

   - if it doesn't know the receiver MAC address, it just sends the frame to all of connected devices and hopes to receive the response back from the receiver; it then associates the MAC address of that receiver to the port that connects to it.
   - If it knows the receiver MAC address, it just needs to forward the frame to the corresponding port.

-This feature of switches allows full-duplex transmission, because you can send and receive simultaniously since no collision happen anymore.
+This feature of switches allows full-duplex transmission, because you can send and receive simultaneously since no collision happen anymore.

 Another cool feature of modern switches is the **Virtual Local Area Networks (VLANs)**.
 Basically, you can configure a switch to group its ports in groups, traffic will spread only between ports inside the same group and not between different group.

 ---

 **unicast addresses** – represent a single LAN interface.
-A unicast frame will be sent to a specific device, not to a group of devices on the LAN.
+A unicast frame will be sent to a specific device, not to a group of devices on the LAN (1 to 1).

 **multicast addresses** – represent a group of devices in a LAN.
-A frame sent to a multicast address will be forwarded to a group of devices on the LAN.
+A frame sent to a multicast address will be forwarded to a group of devices on the LAN (1 to many).

-**broadcast addresses** – represent all device on the LAN.
-Frames sent to a broadcast address will be delivered to all devices on the LAN.
+**broadcast addresses** – `ff:ff:ff:ff:ff:ff` represent all device on the LAN.
+Frames sent to a broadcast address will be delivered to all devices on the LAN (1 to all).